 Customers are often concerned about the structural integrity of their stairs when they chose to have a stairlift fitted.
-During the fitting process, a track is attached to brackets that support the stairlift rail, this will keep the rail elevated from the stairs.
+During the stairlift installation, a track is attached to brackets that support the stairlift rail, this will keep the rail elevated from the stairs.
 The brackets are attached to the treads of the stairs, so there will be no damage to the banister or walls surrounding the staircase or at the top/bottom of the stairs.

 The stairlift brackets hold the track above the floor, it will not damage any carpet.
 The support screws also go through the carpet which means the carpet does not need to be lifted and refitted, making the fitting process a lot easier.
 The support screws also have a very small diameter so won’t leave large, visible holes.
 However, there may be some indentation from the weight of the stairlift.

-As the stairlift is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
+When the stairlift is installaed it is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
 With indoor lifts, there will be a few small holes that will need minimal attention where the brackets have been attached to the carpet or wooden tread.

 There are a variety of different stairlifts available on the market, you can choose from curved stairlifts to straight stairlifts, whatever suits your needs.
 The Flow X stairlift is a great example of a complete stairlift, designed to fit on narrow staircases, whether they are straight or curved.
 Here at Access BDD, we have the perfect stairlifts to suit your staircase.

 When a professional is fitting your stairlift, it’s usually a quick procedure that should take roughly 2-4 hours depending on the stairlift anfd staircase.
 This would also include teaching the user how to properly use, clean and maintain the equipment.